Please note that this page is automatically translated.

 *Intensity: CO₂ emissions/sales (million yen)

-• Regarding energy use, we plan to promote the introduction of renewable energy and a shift to clean energy such as low-carbon raw fuels, as well as to improve production efficiency through the introduction of energy-saving equipment (see Initiative ①).
+• Regarding energy use, we plan to promote the introduction of renewable energy and a shift to clean energy such as low-carbon raw materials and fuels, as well as to improve production efficiency through the introduction of energy-saving equipment (see Initiative ①).

 Technology

-Increased costs associated with investment in and introduction of alternative protein technology development
+Increased costs associated with investment in and introduction of alternative protein technology

 Small